Subscribe to my free email series for 20+ years of life coaching experience.

 This will let you know whether or not they really understand what coaching is.

-2. Do you guarantee results?
+3. Do you guarantee results?

 Ask yourself and answer honestly if those conditions are realistic for you given your available time and what you feel you are capable of.

-There may be many reasons why it may not and now is the time to be honest with yourself about what you can realistically commit to.
+Now is the time to be honest with yourself about what you can realistically commit to.

-4. Can I pay by instalments?
+5. Can you pay by instalments?

 If the answer is yes, you may be wiser to choose this option even if it costs a bit more.
 Then, if you discover that the marketing program you have invested in is not what you need, at least you can just opt out of the program.
 This is why Q3 is so important.